rackerlabs/capstone/capstone/tests/integration/README.rst

 project can be found in `capstone-deploy <https://github.com/rackerlabs/capstone-deploy>`_.

 Second, two files containing credentials for a Rackspace account must be on the system .
+The first file should contain a Rackspace service account used to make admin request against Rackspace's v2.0 API and a test user account to run integration test against.

-The first is ``~/.config/openstack/clouds.yaml``::
+``~/.config/openstack/clouds.yaml``::

     ---
     clouds:
+      rackspace_admin:
+        profile: rackspace
+          auth:
+            username: <admin_username>
+            password: <admin_password>
       rackspace:
         profile: rackspace
           auth: